benjaminpeeters/pandac/README.md

 - Configurable defaults
 - Smart file type detection
 - Automatic styling and scripting (no need for YAML headers)
+- Clean output with suppressed warnings by default
+- Responsive layout with light/dark theme support for HTML output
 - Professional error handling and feedback

 ## Installation